Silver Hill station

-Silver Hill station was an MBTA Commuter Rail Fitchburg Line station in Weston, Massachusetts, United States.
-The station had a small shelter, parking area, and a gravel boarding area; it was not accessible.
+Silver Hill station is an MBTA Commuter Rail Fitchburg Line station in Weston, Massachusetts, United States.
+The station has a small shelter, parking area, and a gravel boarding area; it is not accessible.
 It was the least-used station in the entire MBTA system in 2018, with an average of just eleven daily boardings.
 Silver Hill station opened in 1844 as one of the original stops on the Fitchburg Railroad.
 The Boston and Maine Railroad unsuccessfully attempted to close the station in 1959.
 It remained in use until its temporary closure by the Massachusetts Bay Transportation Authority (MBTA) in December 2020 due to low ridership and a lack of accessibility, with indefinite closure effective April 2021.
+It reopened on November 18, 2024.

 Station design

-Silver Hill station was located at Merriam Street in Weston, about 1400 feet away from North Avenue (Route 117).
-The station had a single unpaved gravel boarding area on the north side of the tracks.
-The station was not accessible.
-A dirt parking lot on the north side of the tracks, largely intended for kiss-and-ride purposes, provided space for six vehicles.
-A small three-sided wooden shelter was located next to the platform, adjacent to a set of stairs from the parking lot.
+Silver Hill station is located at Merriam Street in Weston, about 1400 feet away from North Avenue (Route 117).
+The station has a single unpaved gravel boarding area on the north side of the tracks.
+The station is not accessible.
+A dirt parking lot on the north side of the tracks, largely intended for kiss-and-ride purposes, provides space for six vehicles.
+A small three-sided wooden shelter is located next to the platform, adjacent to a set of stairs from the parking lot.

 History

 Early history

 The Fitchburg Railroad opened along the Stony Brook valley through Weston on June 17, 1844, with stops at Weston (later Kendal Green) and Silver Hill.
 The origin of the name "Silver Hill" is uncertain; it may refer to local rumors of Captain Kidd hiding his treasure on a nearby hill, or a stand of silver birches.
 Unlike Weston, Silver Hill did not immediately attract new development around the station.
 The Fitchburg Railroad was acquired by the Boston and Maine Railroad (B&M) in 1900.

-In 1905, the Weston Land Association began the development of a garden suburb, Silver Hill, in the area directly south of the station.
+In 1905, the Weston Land Association began the development of a garden suburb called Silver Hill in the area directly south of the station.
 The station building was destroyed on March 17, 1893, by a fire caused by sparks from a passing locomotive.
 Its replacement was a small wooden station building, located on the north side of the tracks east of Merriam Street, with steps leading to the platform from the street.
 That structure was gone by 1977.
 A wooden bridge was constructed in 1926 to carry Merriam Street over the tracks.